Kids Coding Languages

 ▶ Read more: What is Python Coding? | Coding for Kids Ages 11+

 The Turtle library makes Python an even more powerful language for those graduating from block-based coding.
-We teach Python with Turtle courses to beginners 11+ because it provides a strong visual component that keeps students engaged, empowers them with artistic creativity, and makes the transition to text-based coding easy and fun.
+We teach beginning coders ages 11+ Python with Turtle — a graphical library — because it provides a strong visual component that keeps students engaged, empowers them with artistic creativity, and makes the transition to text-based coding easy and fun.

 For children that have a strong interest in design, HTML and CSS may provide an exciting opportunity to get an early glimpse of web development and web applications.

 HTML is the code that most web pages are written in, and defines how the information on a web page is structured.
 The CSS code then specifies how the web page looks: including colors, fonts, and other design aspects of the page!

 Together, these languages give all the basic skills that you need to make a basic web page — making them perfect for students that enjoy art and creativity.

 As with HTML and CSS, this may be a good option for kids that show a strong interest in web applications.

 With a wide-range of block-based and text-based coding languages to choose from, deciding on a coding language for your student can be daunting.
 We hope that this information has provided you with a better understanding of the landscape, including some of the best kids coding languages — including block-based and text-based options.